We were invited by Princess UK to visit Royal Princess with a number of fellow cruise and travel bloggers while she was docked in Southampton.

 There are plenty of bars to enjoy a drink on Royal Princess – the Retreat Pool bar forward on Deck 17; the scenic SeaView Bar and Mermaids Tail around the main pool deck on Deck 16, our favourite daytime bar – the aft-facing Outrigger Bar – at the back of the Horizon Court also on Deck 16; The Wheelhouse Bar, the Princess Live!
 Café and Crooners on Deck 7; Bellini’s, the Casino Bar and Club 6 Bar on Deck 6 and the Piazza Bar and Vines Wine Bar on Deck 5.

 Royal Princess is sailing around the British Isles this summer until September before returning to the Caribbean for the winter season.
 Next year, she will be the first Royal-class ship to sail the west coast of America and Alaska.
-We have already booked to cruise on her again as she repositions from Los Angeles to Vancouver with an overnight in San Francisco!

 The ship visit was a wonderful day – thank you Princess UK for inviting us.
 Royal Princess is still as beautiful as we remembered and we can’t wait to cruise on her again!